Prosen-Ghosh/llm_demo/60-day-bootcamp/day-5-14/ai-observability/README.md

 *   **Prometheus**: A monitoring and alerting toolkit.
 It scrapes and stores time-series data.
 The configuration is in `prometheus/prometheus.yml`.
 *   **Grafana**: A visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics.
 It can be connected to Prometheus as a data source.
 *   **Docker Compose**: The `docker-compose.yml` file is used to orchestrate the deployment of Prometheus and Grafana containers.
+*   **Ollama Exporter**: A custom exporter that scrapes metrics from an Ollama instance and exposes them in a format that Prometheus can understand.
+This is useful for monitoring the performance and resource usage of your local AI models.

 ## Project Structure